Join us for the 3rd annual Wild Coast Film Festival, exploring nature and our role in it.

 The festival features films by renowned storytellers from National Geographic, the BBC, and seven award-winning regional wildlife filmmakers.
 Among its highlights are stories of untamed wildness and the indomitable human spirit.

 Film screenings take place at the historic Columbian Theater.
-There are five film blocks, each approximately two hours long.
+There are six film blocks, each approximately two hours long.

 There will also be local pop-up events in Astoria.
 These informal gatherings are open to the public and feature special panel discussions.
 Attendees can eat, drink, and nerd-out on conservation topics.